-If you thought you were just going to buy a food truck and cook food all day, then, well, you are terribly mistaken.
+Why social media?
+Well, if you thought you were just going to buy a food truck and cook food all day, then you are terribly mistaken.
 Yes, that is going to be your main job — there’s no doubt about it — but you will have so many other duties on top of that when you finally break into the food truck industry.

 For example, you are going to have to train — and manage — your employees.
 You will also have to set up catering gigs, and negotiate deals with prospective clients as a result.
 You will also have to run a business, because you are, in fact, running a business.
 Operating a kitchen might be the most important ingredient, if you will, but mobile kitchen owners have an endless amount of tasks and duties.